ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 11. Enter the _DNS server IP address_ from Table 1 – Deployment Values.
 12. Click the **Routes** button and add the following static routes; _10.0.0.0/8 and 161.26.0.0/16_ with a gateway IP address of the _BCR IP Address_ from Table 1 Deployment Values, as the gateway.
 This static route allows the proxy server to reach the DNS server.
 13. Click **Save** and then ensure that the Ethernet interface is On and showing as connected.
 Click **Done** and **Begin Installation**.
-14. As the installation continues, set a root password and set up a user.
+14. As the installation continues, set a root password and setup a user.
 15. When the installation is complete, log in as the user and then enter the command _ping vmware.com_.
 The name is resolved to an IP address and you receive a response.
 If you do not get responses check; IP addresses, firewall rules and NAT settings.

 #### Install and configure Squid